 Better living with electricity

-After a little research, I found that the battery-powered weed eater cost about as much as the gas-powered one, and the reviews for the battery version were actually better.
+After a little research, I found that the battery-powered trimmer cost about as much as the gas-powered one, and the reviews for the battery version were actually better.
 So I decided to make the jump to my first electric engine.

 These problems are decades old.
 There’s got to be a better way of doing things by now.